elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

     - max RPM: 3400
     - output shaft: 3/4 in
 - Modifications
-    - Removal of original key start swtich
+    - Removal of original key start switch
     - Addition of engine start and stop control by the computer
     - Addition of a servo controlling the throttle